Equitable Journalism

 We know that reliable, community focused journalism plays a crucial role in people’s lives.
 When people have access to the news they need, they’re more likely to vote, access public resources, and advocate for change.

-Our Equitable Journalism initiatives seek to ensure all communities see their needs, concerns, and dreams reflected in the public square.
+Our Equitable Journalism initiatives seek to ensure all communities see their needs, concerns, and dreams reflected in a vibrant and diverse public square.
 Through this flow of information, people can use their power to build an inclusive multiracial democracy.

 Journalism and Power Building